xapax/security/active_information_gathering.md

 ## Find subdomains

+Finding subdomains is fundamental.
+THe more subdomains you find, the bigger attack surface you have.
+Which means bigger possibility of success.

-This isn't really a sience.
+This isn't really a science.
 Some tools find some stuff, other tools other stuff.
 So your best bet is to use a few of them together.

 ### recon-ng
 In order to find subdomains we can use the recon-ng framework.
 It has the same basic structure as metasploit.
 You can learn more about this tool in the tools-section.